 Music is a practical subject and so lessons are practically based.
 We believe that musical concepts and theory should be introduced through practical application.
 Through the study of such a wide range of topics, we aim to engage all students regardless of their background or musical taste.

-We offer the students to study BTEC First Music Award or Edexcel GCSE Music, with allow all students to develop the skills learnt at KS3 whilst applying the work to the Music Industry.
+We offer the students to study BTEC First Music Award or Edexcel GCSE Music, will allow all students to develop the skills learnt at KS3 whilst applying the work to the Music Industry.

 We run a number of extra-curricular clubs including

 • Guitar Club